 NVIDIA GeForce GT 625M vs NVIDIA GeForce GT 635M

-NVIDIA GeForce GT 625M► remove
+NVIDIA GeForce GT 625M► remove from comparison

 The NVIDIA GeForce GT 625M is an entry-level, DirectX 11 compatible graphics card that was announced in the third quarter of 2012 for laptops.
 Compared to the older GeForce GT 620M, it is a higher clocked version of the chip.
 The 620M can be based on either the 40nm GF108 chip (similar to the GeForce GT 525M) or the new power-optimized 28nm GF117 chip with 64-bit or 128-bit DDR3 memory.
 Both architectures still stem directly from the Fermi generation.
 Therefore, both versions are also possible for the GT 625M.

 It should be noted that the 28nm version of the GT 620M does not offer dedicated graphics ports and can therefore only be used in conjunction with Optimus.

 The GF117 is based on the optimized GF108 Fermi chip (GeForce GT 540M) and offers 96 shaders, 16 TMUs and 4 ROPs.
 Each shader core is clocked twice as fast as the rest of the graphics chip, a technique known as hot clocking.
 More detailed information on Fermi can be found on the GT 435M GPU page.